eroubenoff/BIMI_SAI/README.md

 This repository contains R code for replicating all figures and analysis.
 [We have deposited our data in the Harvard Dataverse](https://doi.org/10.7910/DVN/RCQXN1).
+The core files are access restricted; please contact the authors (Ethan Roubenoff; eroubenoff@berkeley.edu) for access.
 To replicate our results, follow the following instructions:

 1) Clone this repository to your home directory.

-2) Download all data from the Harvard Dataverse.
+2) Request permission and download all data from the Harvard Dataverse.
 The dataverse repository contains two folders: `data` and `figs`.
 In this git repository are two corresponding empty folders.
 To replicate our findings, you must copy the contents of both folders from the